Yousuf Karsh

-An Armenian genocide survivor, Karsh migrated to Canada as a refugee.
+An Armenian genocide survivor, Karsh emigrated to Canada as a refugee.
 By the 1930s he established himself as a significant photographer in Ottawa, where he lived most of his adult life, though he traveled extensively for work.
-His iconic 1941 photograph of Winston Churchill was a breakthrough point in his 60-year career, through which he took numerous photos of known political leaders, men and women of arts and sciences.
-Over 20 photos by Karsh appeared on the cover of Life magazine, until he retired in 1993.
+His iconic 1941 photograph of Winston Churchill was a breakthrough point in his career, through which he took numerous photos of known political leaders, men and women of arts and sciences.
+More than 20 photos by Karsh appeared on the cover of Life magazine, until he retired in 1993.

 Early life and arrival in Canada

 Yousuf Karsh was born to Armenian parents Amsih Karsh (1872–1962), a merchant, and Bahia Nakash (1883–1958), on December 23, 1908, in Mardin, Diyarbekir Vilayet, Ottoman Empire.
 His father was Catholic, while his mother was Protestant.
-He had two brothers: Jamil and Malak; the latter was also a photographer.
-His illiterate father travelled extensively to trade furniture, rugs, spices, while his mother was "an educated woman, a rarity in those days, and was extremely well read, particularly in her beloved Bible."
+He had two brothers, Jamil and Malak; the latter was also a photographer.
+His illiterate father travelled extensively to trade furniture, rugs, and spices, while his mother was "an educated woman, a rarity in those days, and was extremely well read, particularly in her beloved Bible."

 The city's Armenian population was largely Arabic-speaking.
 He grew up during the Armenian genocide, during which some of his family were murdered.
 "My recollections of those days comprise a strange mixture of blood and beauty, of persecution and peace," he later wrote.
 Karsh and his family escaped to a refugee camp in Aleppo, Syria in 1922 in a month-long journey with a Kurdish caravan.
-The Economist noted in their obituary of Karsh that he "thought of himself as an Armenian" and, according to Vartan Gregorian, "Although he was proud to be Canadian, Karsh was equally proud to be Armenian."
+The Economists obituary said Karsh "thought of himself as an Armenian".
+According to Vartan Gregorian: "Although he was proud to be Canadian, Karsh was equally proud to be Armenian."

 Karsh was sent to Canada by his family.
 He arrived in Halifax, Nova Scotia on December 31, 1923, by ship from Beirut.
 He immediately moved to Sherbrooke, Quebec to live with his maternal uncle George Nakashian (Nakash), a portrait photographer.
 He attended Sherbrooke High School for a year and his "formal education was over almost before it began."
 By the time he reached Canada, he "spoke little French, and less English" and "had no money and little schooling."
 Karsh worked for, and was taught photography by his uncle.
 He gave Karsh a Box Brownie camera.
 From 1928 to 1931, Karsh apprenticed in Boston, Massachusetts for John H. Garo, the most prominent Armenian photographer in America at the time who had made a name for himself photographing Boston celebrities.